captBlackb3ard/password_strength_test/README.md

 - Password includes at least one special character

 ## Suggestions
-1. Update each of the respective password strength metric functions to increase password strength.
+1. Update each respective password strength metric function to increase the password strength.
-2. The value 'P@55w0rd' would be rated very strong by this code, however, it is included in numerous password brute force and credential breach lists.
-Use your discretion when select up passwords - either random characters or pass phrases are the best.
+2. The value 'P@55w0rd' would be rated 'Very Strong' by this code.
+However, this particular password is included in numerous password brute force and credential breach lists.
+Use your discretion when selecting passwords - either random characters or passphrases are the best.

+The code was written and tested on Windows.
+Copy, paste, and compile with VS Code.